 Native Americans living within a tribal TANF service delivery area may not receive benefits concurrently from the tribal program and NMW Cash Assistance Program.
-The department will continue to provide food stamps and Medicaid to eligible tribal members.
+The department will continue to provide SNAP and Medicaid benefits to eligible tribal members.
 Subject to availability, tribal members may participate in service only programs funded with state general funds claimed as state TANF Maintenance-of-Effort, regardless of whether they live in a tribal Service Delivery Area (SDA).